ednz-cloud/docker_systemd_service/README.md

 =========
 > This repository is only a mirror.
 Development and testing is done on a private gitea server.

 This role lets you configure a docker container and run it as a systemd service on **debian-based** distributions.
+This role is heavily sourced from [mhutter.docker-systemd-service](https://github.com/mhutter/ansible-docker-systemd-service), but aims at providing some of the missing features of said role.

 Requirements
 ------------